bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

-In this example, the `Sub-orchestrator` takes a name as input and generates 6 numbers by invoking 6 instances of the `CreateNumberActivity` activity function.
+In this example, the aub-orchestrator takes a name as input and generates 6 numbers by invoking 6 instances of the `CreateNumberActivity` function.
 These numbers are then returned along with with the name of the ticket's owner.

 ### Orchestrators

-The `Orhestrator` is the manager of the entire process, and is responsible for starting the child processes, and knowing when they all have completed.
-In practice, `Orchestrators` are implemented the same way as `Sub-orchestrators` (`Sub-orchestrators` _are_ `Orchestrators`).
+The orchestrator is the manager of the entire process, and is responsible for starting the child processes, and knowing when they all have completed.
+In practice, orchestrators are implemented the same way as sub-orchestrators (sub-orchestrators _are_ orchestrators).

 ```csharp
 public class MyOrchestrator